Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/barangaroo-city-aus/index_divya_barangaroo.md

 ---
 title: Barangaroo Smart City
-description: A mixed-use urban district that has embedded economic, social, and ecological sustainability (economic, social, and ecological) in engagement, planning, and implementation.
+description: A mixed-use urban district that has embedded economic, social, and ecological sustainability in its engagement, planning, and implementation.
 template: case-study
 status: Complete
 author: Divya Vedula